blendman/CartoonAnimation/README.md

-#What is Cartoon (animation) ?
+# What is Cartoon (animation) ?

 Cartoon is a 2D animation software developped by Blendman, in purebasic.
+With Cartoon you can create 2D vector drawings, (and in a futur version, you will able to create animation and save it of course :)).
+This sofware is open-source under MIT licence, please read the lience file for more information.

-#ScreenShots
+# ScreenShots

 Version 0.17
 ![Cartoon v0.17](https://raw.githubusercontent.com/blendman/CartoonAnimation/master/screenshots/cartoon0.17.jpg)